nus-cs2103-AY2223S1/ip/docs/README.md

 ### Reschedule Deadline tasks: `reshedule`

 Reschedule a specific Deadline task based on task number.
-Note the task rescheduled has be a `Deadline` task.
+Note the task rescheduled has to be a `Deadline` task.

 Format: `reschedule TASK_NUMBER DATE OPTIONAL_TIME`